-Crypto’s plunge wipes out profits for everyday investors
+Crypto collapse erases more than $1 trillion in wealth, forcing a reckoning for everyday investors

 “We were all born in the bear market, so finally we’re back home,” he said, noting Ethereum is now worth $2,400, “and last time it was $80.”

-“Obviously no one is happy to see their portfolio shrink 40 percent in seven days, but it’s really a matter of: Do you believe crypto is going to be the dominant financial platform of the future?” said Hoffman.
+“Obviously no one is happy to see their portfolio shrink 40 percent in seven days, but it’s really a matter of: Do you believe crypto is going to be the dominant financial platform of the future?”
+Hoffman said.

-Likewise, newly-wealthy crypto holders who moved to Puerto Rico in the past year to take advantage of tax breaks on crypto investments have not seen much impact from recent price fluctuations, said George Burke, a tax break beneficiary who moved to the island last May.
+Likewise, newly wealthy crypto holders who moved to Puerto Rico in the past year to take advantage of tax breaks on crypto investments have not seen much impact from recent price fluctuations, said George Burke, a tax break beneficiary who moved to the island last May.

 “The crypto people here are likely long-term holders.
 Many, like me, have been in the space for years and seen multiple price cycles.
 No need for any of us to panic sell.
-We’ve seen it before,” said Burke, co-founder and chief marketing officer of Protocol, a peer-to-peer cryptocurrency trading platform incorporated in Delaware.
+We’ve seen it before,” said Burke, co-founder and chief marketing officer of Portal, a peer-to-peer cryptocurrency trading platform incorporated in Delaware.

-Protocol did consider the market moves in deciding whether to go forward with its planned public sale, since “public sentiment and investor contributions” are closely tied to the price of Bitcoin, said Burke, whose company has four team members based on the island.
+Portal did consider the market moves in deciding whether to go forward with its planned public sale, since “public sentiment and investor contributions” are closely tied to the price of bitcoin, said Burke, whose company has four team members based on the island.
 Ultimately, they decided to move forward.

 “I personally think this slump is very temporary,” he said.